alchemyplatform/docs-openapi-specs/README.md

 > You currently can only modify API playgrounds.
 For pages or markdown edits in API Reference, please use one of the above options.

+# WIP 👷‍♀️

+> Below section is WIP.
+> Until we had ids to every spec, deploy specs as you normally would

 ## Alchemists 👩‍🔬

-To speed up your development, 2 scripts exists in the `scripts` directory.
+To speed up your development, 2 commands are now available.

-- `scripts/create.js`
-- `scripts/update.js`
+- `npm run create spec.yaml`
+- `npm run update spec.yaml`

 You no longer need to run the `rdme` command line directly to push to staging.
 You also no longer need to pass an API key and readme id! 🎉